-The Excel RAND function returns a random number between 0 and 1.
+The RAND function returns a random decimal number between 0 and 1.
 For example, =RAND() will generate a number like 0.422245717.
+The RAND function takes no arguments.
 RAND recalculates when a worksheet is opened or changed.

-RAND calculates a new value each time the worksheet is calculated.
-To stop random numbers from being updated, copy the cells that contain RAND to the clipboard, then use Paste Special > Values to convert to text.
+The RAND function will calculate a new result each time a worksheet is edited.
+To stop random numbers from being updated, copy the cells that contain RAND to the clipboard, then use Paste Special > Values to convert to a static result.

-To generate a random number between a and b, use this formula: RAND() * (b - a) + a
+To generate a random number between a and b, you can use a formula like this:

 The RAND function generates a decimal number between zero and 1.
 So, you might get output like this from RAND() in three cells:

 Dates in Excel are defined as simple numbers, where...

 This formula relies on the helper table visible in the range B4:D10.
 Column B contains the six numbers we want as a final result.
 Column C contains the probability weight assigned to each number, entered as a...

 At the core of this solution is the RAND function, which is used to generate a random number in a helper column (column C in the example).